Conversation with a Curator

 Paley is bringing its renown Conversation with a Curator to the West Coast!
 Throughout the year, every month at the Paley Archive, visitors and Paley Members can attend these special discussions with the well-respected Paley’s curators, who will lead lively, insightful conversations about significant media topics and momentous anniversaries, drawing from historical programs found in the renowned Paley Archive.
 The Conversation with a Curator will be exclusive opportunities to explore the powerful intersection of media and history while learning directly from Paley’s in-house experts and special guests.

-All visitors are welcome to attend a Curator Conversation.
-Only Paley Members can reserve seats in advance.
+All visitors are welcome to attend a Conversation with a Curator, only Paley Members can reserve seats in advance.

 Events and participants are subject to change.